-- (a) Is in a program in a Department of Corrections or City or County Adult Jail facility and is under 18 years of age, or is 18 years of age and is continuing in the institutional education program with the permission of the facility and the education provider; or - (b) Is in a residential institution other than the Department of Corrections or an - Adult Jail and is under 21 years of age at the beginning of the school year.

-2. Is scheduled to engage in educational activity in the institutional education program during the current week. - During the current school year, has engaged in educational activity in the institutional education program provided or supervised by educational certificated staff. - 4.
+- (a) Is in a program in a Department of Corrections or City or County Adult Jail facility and is under 18 years of age, or is 18 years of age and is continuing in the institutional education program with the permission of the facility and the education provider: or - (b) Is in a residential institution other than the Department of Corrections or an Adult Jail and is under 21 years of age at the beginning of the school year. - Is scheduled to engage in educational activity in the institutional education program during the current week. - During the current school year, has engaged in educational activity in the institutional education program provided or supervised by educational certificated staff. - 4.
 Does not qualify for any of the enrollment exclusions in WAC 392-122-221.

-Educational activity (WAC 392-122-212) means the following teaching and
+Educational activity (WAC 392-122-212) means the following teaching and learning experiences:

-- learning experiences: 1.
-Instruction, testing, counseling, supervision, advising, and other services provided directly by certificated staff or by classified staff who are supervised by certificated staff. - 2.
-Up to one hour per day of scheduled study time if the study is in conjunction with other educational activity and if the study is monitored by educational staff who are present during the study. - 3.
-Up to two hours per day of individual study conducted by a student when educational staff are not present if all of the following conditions are met: - a.
-The study is in pursuit of high school graduation credit, or the study is in a Department of Corrections facility and is in pursuit of a certificate of educational competence pursuant to RCW 28B.50.536 and chapter 131-48 - b.
-The study is part of a program of instruction defined by a certificated employee who evaluates the student's progress in that program. - The student is making progress in the program. - The study is not counted as work training experience per No. 4. below. - Combined individual study time and scheduled study time per No. 2. above claimed in determining the student's full-time equivalent per WAC 392-122-225 do not exceed two hours per day. - 4.
-Work-based learning meeting the requirements of WAC 392-410-315 will be reported in a student's full-time equivalent enrollment pursuant to WAC 392-121-124
+- Instruction, testing, counseling, supervision, advising, and other services provided directly by certificated staff or by classified staff who are supervised by certificated staff. - Up to one hour per day of scheduled study time if the study is in conjunction with other educational activity and if the study is monitored by educational staff who are present during the study. - Up to two hours per day of individual study conducted by a student when educational staff are not present if all of the following conditions are met: - a.
+The study is in pursuit of high school graduation credit, or the study is in a Department of Corrections facility and is in pursuit of a certificate of educational competence as defined in RCW 28B.50.536 and chapter 131-48 WAC. - The study is part of a program of instruction defined by a certificated employee who evaluates the student's progress in that program. - c.
+The student is making progress in the program. - d.
+The study is not counted as work training experience per No. 4. below. e.
+Combined individual study time and scheduled study time per No. 2. above - e.
+Combined individual study time and scheduled study time per No. 2. above claimed in determining the student's full-time equivalent per WAC 392-122-225 do not exceed two hours per day. - Work-based learning meeting the requirements of WAC 392-410-315 will be reported in a student's full-time equivalent enrollment as defined in WAC 392-121-124.